bezart06/Project-Aorte/README.md

 * **Quest System:** Accept and complete quests to earn rewards and advance your character.
 * **Simple Inventory:** Find and use a variety of items, including healing herbs and powerful artifacts.
 * **Modular Codebase:** A separated interface and game logic make it easy to modify and expand.
-* **Cross-Platform:** Runs on any system with Python 3, including Windows, macOS, and Linux.
+* **Cross-Platform:** Runs on any system with Python 3, including Windows, and Linux.

 This project was built to be straightforward, fun, and easily extensible.
-All game data (items, quests) is stored in easy-to-edit `.json` files.
+All game data (items, quests, enemies) is stored in easy-to-edit `.json` files.

 ---